 ALS Diet and Nutrition Best Practices

-It is standard for people with ALS to experience loss of appetite.
+It is standard for people with ALS to experience loss of appetite and experience weight loss.
 Still, they need to make an effort to consume the nutrients they need every day to stay as healthy as possible.
 Some suggestions to achieve this are:8

 - Avoid long periods without food.